0time/postgres-db-versioning/README.md

 ### Dry Run

-With this feature enabled, the steps which would be performed will be sent to the logger without producing any effect to the DB.
+With this feature enabled, the steps which would be performed will be sent as events to the event handler.

-### Logger Function Map

-If your logger doesn't implement `"error"` or `"info"`, then you can remap them with this.
-This utility will only use `"error"` and `"info"` unless you configure it with this feature.

-### Logger
+### Event Handler

-The logger should implement functions for `"error"` and `"info"` unless you remapped them with `"options"."loggerFunctionMap"`, in which case those remapped functions should be implemented.

-If not provided, it will default to `"globals"."console"`.
+If this is set, it will emit events (either a string for the query or an array crafted from the (...args) which will be applied to the query function call.

+For example, if the eventHandler is called with multiple arguments, such as: 'SELECT * FROM x WHERE x.y = ?;' and ['fred'], then when the plan executes, it would execute something like this:

+    pool.query('SELECT * FROM x WHERE x.y = ?;', ['fred']);

+If the eventHandler is called with just a string, like 'SELECT * FROM x;', it would execute something like this:

+    pool.query('SELECT * FROM x');

 ### Migrations